QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 The types of the range objects can be very complicated, but are both subtypes of ``AbstractRange``

-While you may not know the exact concrete type, any ``AbstractRange`` has an informal set of operations that are defined
+While you may not know the exact concrete type, any ``AbstractRange`` has an informal set of operations that are available

 .. code-block:: julia